About

 “I am not particularly Christian, and I am not particularly interested in the Bible, but I love Mark’s weekly contemplations because they make me think about what is important to me: the work of being human, of growing spiritually, of connecting to forces that are way bigger than I am.
 Plus I love Mark, so it’s always great to hear from him!”—Betsy B.

-Subscribe to get full access to the weekly (not so) ordinary newsletter and website.
+Subscribe to get full access to the holy ordinary newsletter and website.

 Stay up-to-date